aryanbatras/DSA-IN-3D/README.md

 Decided to focus on implementing data structure and animations first !
 Build the GUI and simple progress bar because we have no option !
 Rendering time is a lot.
 Then ask for a live interaction mode !
 Where rendering happens and is shown to user at the same time !
 [ Remember to keep stuff super simple ! ]

+Making the rendering fast is most important
+Then adding animations and GUI !
+Then adding live interaction mode !
+Then adding video generation !
+Then adding scene builder !
+Then adding more data structures !